 The possibilities are endless and depend on the nature of the organization, but there are opportunities for collaboration in small businesses and huge enterprises alike.

 The ability to solve problems that impact more than one team or department gives your organization the opportunity to excel in a competitive marketplace.
-In addition to the benefits to the origination, knowing how to work with people from different teams is an advantage for individuals as well.
+In addition to the benefits to the organization, knowing how to work with people from different teams is an advantage for individuals as well.

 Here are just a few reasons that cross-functional collaboration is an essential skill: